 Finance Your Education

 At JST, we are committed to helping you make graduate study in theology and ministry a financial reality.
-See below as to how JST's tuition compares to other similar universities.

 Questions about scholarships should be directed to: